T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Run `alienfx-gui.exe`.
 First, use "Devices and Lights" tab to configure out devices and lights settings, if you don't run `Alienfx-probe` yet.
 Use "Colour" tab for simple lights setup (these colours and modes will stay as default until AWCC run or modified by another app), even after reboot.
-There are 4 Software effect modes avaliable:
+There are 4 Software effect modes available:
  - Monitoring - Assign event for lights to react on (power state, performance indicator, or just activity light), as well as a colour for reaction at "Monitoring" tab.
  - Ambient - Assign lights to change colors with the screen zones.
  - Haptics - Lights will react on sound played by the system or external sounds.